josecoelho/capybara-presenter/README.md

 # Capybara::Presenter

-Transform your Capybara system tests into polished presentations with automatic delays and browser notifications.
-Perfect for creating professional test recordings and demos.
+Transform your Capybara system tests into a presentations with automatic delays and browser notifications.
+Perfect for creating test recordings and demos.

+I had this in a project and it helps me give quick updates about the progress of a feature.
+I like to [communicate often](https://josecoelho.com/Software-Engineer/Communicate-often), the easier, the better.
+Decided to extract it to a gem with some help from Claude.
+I hope it's usful for you as well. :)

 ![Demo](./examples/presenter.gif)